Have you been on an Ohlala date yet?

 Under the Sheets is an ongoing series of articles that chronicle what it’s like inside the office of Ohlala.
 Written from the perspective of the social media and content creation crew, the pieces show you the thoughts and actions behind what you already know about our content and application.

-On Wednesday the 3rd of February we launched Ohlala in New York City, a dating app which instantly connects people who want to go on paid dates.
-The old incarnation of the app, which is already live in 7 German cities, has proven popular and our platform has connected many people – but New York would be something else.
+On February 3rd, 2016, we launched Ohlala in New York City.
+Ohlala is a dating platform which instantly connects men who want to pay to meet beautiful women.
+The old incarnation of Ohlala, which is already live in seven German cities, has proven popular and our platform has connected many people, but New York will be something else.
 A different beast.
-Let us give you a taste of what it was like at Ohlala HQ on launch day.
-Here we go magic:
+Let us give you a taste of what it was like at Ohlala headquarters on launch day.
+Here we go…

 I got to the office around noon, since that’s when the first of the press articles would be published.